 Olesa Ràdio is a local FM radio broadcasting 24/7 as a municipality public radio on 90.1 FM and Online through the national network Xarxa de Comunicació Local.
 Our show is aired every Friday at 20CET and Sunday at 17CET

-Ràdio Hostafrancs is a low power local radio serving the community at Hostafrancs neighbourhood on 98.0 FM and online service.
+Ràdio Hostafrancs is a low power local radio serving the community at Hostafrancs neighbourhood (downtown Barcelona) on 98.0 FM and online service.
 Every Saturday at 21:05 CET Listen Live here!

 Music City és una producció de The Country Shack Radio que s’emet per: